Christian Aid has a vision – an end to poverty – and we believe that vision can become a reality.

 We provide urgent, practical and effective assistance where need is great, tackling the effects of poverty as well as its root causes.

 Our team in Scotland lives out these aims and values in the distinctive political and cultural context of Scottish society.

 The Advisory Committee for Scotland acts as a reference group for the work of Christian Aid Scotland.

 We're one of Scotland's largest voluntary organisations with thousands of individual supporters and hundreds of volunteer groups based in individual supporting churches or groups of churches.

-Our three Scottish offices assist our supporters and supporting churches to fundraise, campaign and pray throughout the year, but especially in Christian Aid Week.
+Our two Scottish offices assist our supporters and supporting churches to fundraise, campaign and pray throughout the year, but especially in Christian Aid Week.